pyblosxom/pyblosxom/docs/about_pyblosxom.rst

   tools, version control, scripts, grep, ...  for managing your blog.

-  PyBlosxom can run as a CGI script, WSGI component or you can use it to statically compile your web-site into HTML/XML files.
+  PyBlosxom can run as a CGI script, WSGI component or you can use it to statically compile your website into HTML/XML files.

   Your workflow is your workflow.